How to apply

 - University degree transcripts to date (transcripts are documents showing your grades for individual units/essays/exams throughout your degree) and your University degree certificates

-- Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile E (for 18/19 entry only) please note that for 2019/20 entry the minimum language requirements will be those detailed in Profile B.
+- Your IELTS certificate or equivalent documentation to show that you meet the minimum language requirements detailed in Profile B.

 - A 3,000 word research proposal (stating the aims and objectives of the research, detailing the research design and methods, and including a bibliography).
 See section below.

 Please note that your application is not considered complete until all of the above has been received.
 Once we have all the required application materials, we will make a decision and notify you informally whether we plan to offer you a place.
+It can take 6 weeks to review an application and make a decision.
 Please note that only the Faculty Administrator, on behalf of the Graduate Dean of the Faculty, makes formal offers of admission.